PechayClub/BurnutsPlusTNTandDisparityMod/SECURITY.md

 | 0.3.1   | :white_check_mark: |
 | < 0.3   | :x:                |

+Note: If version 0.6 beta was released, then we will drop support for alpha.

 ## Reporting a Vulnerability

 Use this section to tell people how to report a vulnerability.